 Under Securities and Exchange Board of India (SEBI) guidelines, four types of investors can bid for shares during an IPO process.
 These are:

-Any QII who makes an application of over ₹10 crore, is an anchor investor.
-Such investors typically bring in other investors as well.
+Any QII which makes an application of over ₹10 crore, is an anchor investor.
 Up to 60% of the shares meant for qualified institutional investors can be sold to anchor investors.

 Individuals looking to invest more than ₹2 lakh are categorised as HNIs.
 Similarly, institutions that want to subscribe for more than ₹2 lakh are called non-institutional investors.
 The difference between a QII and an NII is that the latter does not have to register with SEBI.
 The allotment of shares to HNIs/NIIs is on a proportionate basis, i.e., if one applies for 10,000 shares and the issue is oversubscribed 10 times, they would be allotted 1,000 shares (10,000/10).
 This means they are always allotted shares, regardless of whether the issue is oversubscribed or not.
 Typically, 1-2% of shares are earmarked for the employees as a way of awarding them for the risk they took in associating with a new company.